 - Preheat your oven to 350 degrees

-- Divide your dough in two equal portions and roll each half into a 26 inch rope
+- Divide your dough in two equal portions and roll each half into a 26 inch rope.
+You can also use three portions and braid the sections if you're feeling ambitious.

-- Form into a circle and join the two ends together and place on a baking sheet coated with cooking spray
+- Form into a circle and join the two ends together and place on a baking sheet coated with cooking spray.
+You can add an egg wash if you desire.

 - Have six colored Easter eggs ready and place them in the twists snugly (this can be a fun way to integrate your kids into the process by using eggs they decorated.
-NOTE, you do not need to boil your eggs before placing them in the bread as they will cook in the oven, and they aren’t meant to be eaten).
+Note: You do not need to use hard-boiled eggs in the bread as they will cook in the oven, and they aren’t meant to be eaten).).

-- Cover and let rise for 30 minutes
+- Cover and let rise in a draft-free location for 30 minutes

 - Press the eggs down again and then pop it into the oven for 30 minutes or until bread is golden